-This plan does not cover any illness, condition or injury for which you get benefits by law or from separate coverage for illness or injury on the job., For details, see Third Party Recovery under What If I Have Other Coverage.
+Illness, condition or injury for which you get benefits by law or from separate coverage for illness or injury on the job., For details, see Third Party Recovery under What If I Have Other Coverage.

 WHAT IF I HAVE OTHER COVERAGE?